Saudi Arabia Visa and Passport Requirements

 Single-entry business/family visit visa: £39; multiple-entry business/family visit visa: £96.

-Visa fees vary according to the nationality of applicant.
+Visa fees vary according to the nationality of applicant, eg US citizens pay £78 regardless of the type of visa.
 Contact the nearest embassy for details.

 The visa validity starts from the date of issue.
 The visa stay period starts from the first day of entry into Saudi Arabia within the visa's valid dates.
 Be careful not to mix up the validity of the visa with the permitted length of stay, as overstaying is a very serious matter.